library(tidyverse)

 After loading the required packages, we will load the data from the two aforementioned data files:

-events = import("https://github.com/lamethods/data/raw/main/1_moodleLAcourse/Events.xlsx")
+= import("https://github.com/lamethods/data/raw/main/1_moodleLAcourse/Events.xlsx")

-results = import("https://github.com/lamethods/data/raw/main/1_moodleLAcourse/Results.xlsx")
+events = import("https://github.com/lamethods/data/raw/main/1_moodleLAcourse/Results.xlsx") results

 We will start by exploring the events data, and looking first into its structure: